MrBoneyPantsGuy/PowerPointAutomation/README.md

-### Automater the creation of PowerPoint presentations for "Bauakten"-Reporting
+### Automates the creation of PowerPoint presentations for "Bauakten"-Reporting